NooreldeenAbd/NudeSolutions/README.md

 This project was created uses the following technologies:

-  .Net, EFcore, SQLLite, C#
-  Vue3, Axios, Tailwind css, Typescript
+  .Net, EFcore, SQLLite, C#, Vue3, Axios, Tailwind css, Typescript

 Let me know what you think :)